Arguments and Confrontations - Learning From Them

 Most people become quite anxious if, during a conversation, someone comes up with a differing opinion that then turns into an argument about who is truly right regarding the topic being discussed.
 Much of this energy can be dissipated if you stop for a moment and really listen to what the other person is saying.

 Although their words may contradict your own, look into exactly what they are trying to put across.
-You will find that there are indeed some nuggets of wisdom but because their opinion is different to yours, and because of their aggression, it is often difficult to listen to them with an open mind.
+You will find that there are indeed some nuggets of wisdom but because their opinion is different from yours, and because of their aggression, it is often difficult to listen to them with an open mind.

 Arguments & Confrontations - Using them to your benefit